Askedio/laravel-ratchet/README.md

 ~~~

 # Example
 `RatchetServerExample.php` is the default class used for the Ratchet Server, it's really simple.
-Here is a version you could use.
+Here is a copy you could use.
 ~~~
 <?php